ioccc-src/winner/2019/README.md

 Use `make` to compile entries.
 It is possible that on non-Unix / non-Linux systems the Makefile needs to be changed.
 See the Makefile for details.

-Read over the Makefile for compile/build issues.
-Your system may require certain changes (add or remove a library, add or remove a #define).
+Read over the Makefile and index.html files for compile/build issues.
+Your system may require certain changes (add or remove a library, add or remove a `#define`).

 Some C compilers are not quite as good as they should be.
 If yours is lacking, you may need to compile using clang or gcc instead of your local